jemshit/Android_Architecture_Notes/clean_architecture_cheatsheet.md

 #### Data layer
 - “All data needed for the application comes from this layer through a UserRepository implementation (the interface is in the domain layer) that uses a Repository Pattern with a strategy that, through a factory, picks different data sources depending on certain conditions.
 For instance, when getting a user by id, the disk cache data source will be selected if the user already exists in cache, otherwise the cloud will be queried to retrieve the data and later save it to the disk cache.
 The idea behind all this is that the data origin is transparent for the client, which does not care if the data is coming from memory, disk or the cloud, the only truth is that the data will arrive and will be got.” [[5]](#6-references)

-To explain Presentation, Data, Domain layers more in "cleanish" way, this figure is better illustration:
+Dependency may look like `Presentation -> Domain -> Data` but it is not correct.
+To explain layers more in "cleanish" way, this figure is better illustration:

 <p align="center"><img src="https://raw.githubusercontent.com/jemshit/android_architecture_notes/master/media_files/cleanish_android.png" width="505" height="397" alt="Cleanish Android"/></p>

 As you can see, it makes sense to separate "Infrastructure" (as in Onion architecture) and "UI, Framework" into different modules (layers) even they stay on same layer in Clean Architecture.
 "Infrastructure" implements "Repository Interfaces" and "UI, Framework" depends on "Interface Adapters".
 "Interface Adapters" could be separated in separate module (layer) to force pure java (kotlin) code.

 > **Repository definition**: "A system with a complex domain model often benefits from a layer, such as the one provided by Data Mapper (165), that isolates domain objects from details of the database access code.
 In such systems it can be worthwhile to build another layer of abstraction over the mapping layer where query construction code is concentrated.
 This becomes more important when there are a large number of domain classes or heavy querying.
 In these cases particularly, adding this layer helps minimize duplicate query logic.
 A Repository mediates between the domain and data mapping layers, acting like an in-memory domain object collection.
 Client objects construct query specifications declaratively and submit them to Repository for satisfaction.
 Objects can be added to and removed from the Repository, as they can from a simple collection of objects, and the mapping code encapsulated by the Repository will carry out the appropriate operations behind the scenes.
 Conceptually, a Repository encapsulates the set of objects persisted in a data store and the operations performed over them, providing a more object-oriented view of the persistence layer.
 Repository also supports the objective of achieving a clean separation and one-way dependency between the domain and data mapping layers" [[7]](#6-references)

-- From the definition above (2nd sentence), repository can have query construction.
+>  From the definition above (2nd sentence), repository can have query construction.
 Also repository is needed when heavy querying is done or too many domain classes.
 3rd sentence says it helps to minimize query duplication.
 It does not say it is the only reason to use Repository.
 But it helps to achieve this aim (it can hold single addPerson(id) method in repository so everybody uses this method and no addPerson query logic is duplicated).
 From 6th sentence, you pass the query, parameter, argument declaratively, which means you do not say how you do it (imperative).
 So it does not have to be sql query!
 From 8th sentence repository is over data source and abstract it, so domain classes don’t depend on any implementation detail of data source.

 ## 6. References

 [1] A. Leiva, "MVP for Android: how to organize the presentation layer," 15 04 2014.
 [Online].
 Available: https://antonioleiva.com/mvp-android/.
 [Accessed 14 06 2017].

-[2] Robert C. Martin, "Clean Architecture," NDC Conferences, 2012.
+[2] Robert C. Martin, "Clean Architecture," NDC Conferences (https://vimeo.com/43612849), 2012.

 [3] Ubcle Bob (Robert C. Martin), "The Clean Architecture," 13 08 2012.
 [Online].
 Available: https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html.
 [Accessed 26 02 2018].